InstCognNeuro/bids-tms-extension/specification/tms_bids_specification.md

 Block 3 — Target-Specific Stimulation and Outcomes:
 This section captures the most dynamic data — values that change from one stimulation point to another:
-- MarkerID, StimStepCount, PulseAmplitude, DoublePulseAmplitude, PulseAmplitudeRatio, PulseAmplitudeRMT, StimValidation, CurrentGradient, ElectricFieldTarget, ElectricFieldMax, MotorResponse, Latency, ResponseChannelName, ResponseChannelType, Comments, Timestamp
+- MarkerID, StimStepCount, FirstPulseIntens, SecondPulseIntens, PulseIntensRatio, PulseIntensRMT, StimValidation, CurrentGradient, ElectricFieldTarget, ElectricFieldMax, MotorResponse, Latency, ResponseChannelName, ResponseChannelType, Comments, Timestamp

 This structure reflects the actual flow of TMS experimentation — from hardware configuration, through protocol design, to per-target application and physiological feedback.
 Grouping fields this way improves readability and aligns with practical data collection workflows.